CA vs ACCA: Detailed Comparison & Guide | Zell Education

 Chartered Accountants (CA) have signing authority in India, with ICAI having the sole signing authority.
 ACCAs have signing authority in 90+ countries including UK, Dubai, UAE, Australia, New Zealand, etc.

-ACCA vs CA: Difficulty level
+ACCA vs CA: Level of difficulty

 It is no surprise that the CA course is commonly considered to be harder than ACCA, considering the number of years, the number of papers, course levels and versatility of both courses.
 But, this is a completely subjective topic, and the results can differ from case to case.